Azure-Readiness/HOL-AdvancedWebWorkerRoles/HOL.md

 >**Note:** This task requires the **hosts** file to be updated.
 If you did not execute the setup instruction for this lab, this exercise will not work.
 Proceed with the setup instructions before starting with this task.

-1. Start Microsoft Visual Studio 2010 as an administrator.
+1. Start Microsoft Visual Studio 2010 with administrator privileges.

 1. Open the **Begin** solution located in **Ex1-FullIIS** in the **Source** folder of the lab.